Disused Docks Create Opportunity in BXL

 During a the recent SEiSMiC Forum on New Public Space, participants were given a tour of the site hosted by Toestand project manager Pepijn Kennis.
 (It was part of a more expansive "walkshop" covering the entire Tour and Taxis development and parts of Molenbeek.
 The walkshop report can be downloaded here.)

-Kennis explained that in about four years, the strip will become a park, one that's designed to serve for hoped-for wealthy future occupants.
+Kennis explained that in about four years, the strip will become a park, one that's designed to serve the hoped-for wealthy future occupants.
 The developer, the Extensa Group, hopes it will blend well with an already gentrified strip on the opposite bank of the canal.

 In the meantime, the Allee du Kaai site caters to the very different needs of the existing residents of the surrounding neighbourhood.
 The youth who frequent the site comprise immigrants and second-generation immigrants mainly from Africa and Eastern Europe.
 As many of them are unemployed, the site gives them an assortment of contructive things to do.
 One of those things is to create the site itself.
 Practically everything here, from the skateboard ramps to the furniture in the site's recreation/lounge area, was built or reconditioned by the centre's own clients from donated materials.